konspyre/avrrrinator/hardware/revA/README.md

 to assist with getting it straight (and in the right orientation).
 To get a decent result, try soldering one corner pin in, aligning it with the silk, and then tacking in an opposite corner.

-The other headers can also be placed with decent precision using this method.
+The other headers (power select, 6-pin ISP header) can also be placed with decent precision using this method.

 ## Use